 Toronto's public transport system is among the most extensive and efficient in North America.
 Getting around the city is very simple.
 Each day, about 2 million people use public transport in Toronto.

 Taxis are not difficult to find in Toronto because several taxi companies operate throughout the city.
 Fares are regulated and tipping (15 to 20% of the fare) is required.
 You can hail taxis in the street or dial 416-TAXICAB, which gives access to all companies operating taxis in Toronto.

 Toronto has many cycling paths.
 You have two options for obtaining a bike, either by using Bike Share Toronto, the public bike-sharing network (800 bicycles and 80 stations in central Toronto, starting from CAD 7 for a 1-day pass), or by renting a bike from one of the 100 bike shops in the city.
 Be sure to pick up the Toronto Cycling Map, which shows bike lanes, shared roadways, signed bicycle routes and multi-use trails.

 Walking is a very pleasant way to visit Toronto, ideal for exploring the city's architecture, its many parks and other features.
 In colder weather, you can stroll along the PATH, Toronto's underground pedestrian walkway linking 28 kilometres (18 miles) of shopping, services and entertainment.

-Upon your arrival in Toronto, you can get in touch with local tourism professionals for further information and to help organize your stay.Ontario Travel Information Centre
+Upon your arrival in Toronto, you can get in touch with local tourism professionals for further information and to help organise your stay.Ontario Travel Information Centre

 Offers practical information and useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.).